qmlbook/qmlbook/docs/python/python.rst

 Summary
 =======

-In this chapter we have looked at the Qt for Python module.
+In this chapter we have looked at the PySide2 module from the Qt for Python project.
 After a brief look at installation, we focused on how Qt concepts are used from Python.
 This included slots, signals and properties.
 We also looked at a basic list model and how to expose both Python objects and classes from Python to QML.